-This sauerkraut recipe is better than your typical sauerkraut and is enhanced with gut healthy, antioxidant rich ingredients.
-Instead of spending almost $10 on store brought sauerkraut, you can easily make you’re own at home.
+This sauerkraut recipe is a step up from your typical sauerkraut and is enhanced with gut healthy, antioxidant-rich ingredients.
+Instead of spending almost $10 on store brought sauerkraut, you can easily make you’re own at home for a fraction of the cost.

 This step-by-step guide will help you create a gut-healthy, probiotic-rich ferment using just cabbage, non-ionized salt, and a few flavorful spices.
 With time and patience, this simple process transforms fresh ingredients into a tangy, nutrient-packed staple that supports digestion and overall wellness.